mauro1855/alfresco-mvc/README.md

 Sample Applications
 ----
-Alfresco @MVC comes with a couple of sample applications that are located in /alfresco-mvc-samples-bom
+Alfresco-MVC comes with a couple of sample applications that are located in /alfresco-mvc-samples-bom

 - alfresco-mvc-rest-sample 			=> http://localhost:8080/alfresco/service/mvc/rest/sample